-As a representative of Nestlé, he is Chairman of Nestlé Entreprises S.A.S. in France, Nestlé Suisse S.A., Société des Produits Nestlé S.A. and Beverage Partners Worldwide S.A. in Switzerland as well as Board member of Lactalis Nestlé Produits Frais S.A.S. in France and member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.
-In addition, Laurent Freixe is a member of the Foreign Investment Advisory Council of Russia, a Board member of Association des Industries de Marque (AIM) in Belgium, member of the Board and Executive Committee of the CIAA, member of the Liaison Committee with the CIAA and member of the Executive Board of ECR Europe in Belgium.
+As a representative of Nestlé, he is Chairman of Beverage Partners Worldwide S.A. in Switzerland as well as Board member of Lactalis Nestlé Produits Frais S.A.S. in France and member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.

+In addition, Laurent Freixe is a member of the Domestic and Foreign Investment Advisory Council of Ukraine, Vice Chairman of Association des Industries de Marque (AIM) in Belgium, member of the Board of FoodDrinkEurope and member of the Executive Board of ECR Europe in Belgium.